-Hundreds of Northeast Ohio kids lined up to get vaccinated at Hudson Middle School
+Hundreds of Northeast Ohio students line up to get COVID vaccines in Hudson

 Hundreds of school-age children received COVID-19 vaccines at Hudson Middle School Friday, alongside their parents, health care workers dressed in superhero capes - and even the governor.